 Then I said: “I woke up on Monday morning and thought to myself ‘well, I just used up all my capital for the next year!'”.

-He looked at me said: “you sure did.”
+He looked at me, smiled, and said: “you sure did.”

-We were both happy with how well the weekend/recording had gone.
-But we both knew that we had pushed the congregation and that if I was smart, I’d ease off the gas for a little bit.
+We were both happy with how well the whole thing had gone.
+But we both knew that we had pushed the congregation.
+And that if I was smart, I’d ease off the gas for a little bit.

 Worship leaders must learn the capital equation.
-Here it is: Build capital.
+Which is: Build capital.
 Spend capital.
 Build back capital.
 Repeat as needed.

 When all you do is spend, spend, spend capital, you’re operating out of a deficit.
 People don’t trust you, they’re worn out, and you’re not going to find them all that adventourous.
 Too many new songs.
 Too loud.
-Too quick to wear an untucked shirt.
+Too much liturgy.
+Too many hymns.
+Too many electric guitars.
 Whatever it is.
-You’re spending too much, too soon, too often, and too recklessly.
+You’re spending too much, too soon, too often, and maybe too recklessly.
 Be smarter.

 Likewise, when all you do is build, build, build capital and never take any risks or push people anywhere, then you’re wasting opportunities.
 Safe choices, same songs, no creativity, no one is upset with you, bored musicians, ho-hum services, and no lost sleep over a risky idea.